Self-help and mental health. Simple steps for every day

 Give up the illusion that the world has to be perfect.
 Learn to live "here and now".
 When a bad thought comes up (like fear of getting sick), remember that it's not reality, it's just a thought.
 Always check the facts and only trust reliable sources.

-3. Implement an information "weekly routine"
+3. Implement an informative "weekly"

 Imaginary exercises for relaxation